-Launch the Windows Defender security app by clicking on the Windows key + I, then Update & Security.
-Click on the option that says Windows Security, then Open Windows Defender Security Center.
+Launch the Windows Security app by clicking on the Windows key + I, then Privacy & Security.
+Click on the option that says Windows Security, then Open it.

 Alternatively, if the security software is already running in the background, then you can easily right-click on the icon located on the Taskbar, then click on View security dashboard.